davve14/dqaas/README.md

 sbt

 # Installation
-extract package so that you have a dqaas-client folder and and dqaas-server folder
+Extract package so that you have a dqaas-client folder and and dqaas-server folder
 ```bash
 cd dqaas-client
 ```

-download dependencies
+Download dependencies
 ```bash
 npm install
 ```
-start the node server
+Start the node server
 ```bash
 npm run dev
 ```

-start server side server
+Start server side server
 ```bash
 cd ../dqaas-server
 ```

-run with auto commit (~)
+Run with auto commit (~)
 ```bash
 sbt "~run 9696"
 ```